gap-system/gap/INSTALL.md

 In a 32-bit mode GAP is unable to use over 4 GB of memory.
 In fact, since some address space is needed for system purposes, it is likely that GAP sessions will be limited to 3 GB or even less.
+There are other factors which can reduce this limit even further.

-Depending on the operating system, it also might be necessary to compile the GAP binary statically (i.e. to include all system libraries) to avoid collisions with system libraries located by default at an address within the workspace.
-(Under Linux for example, 1 GB is a typical limit.)
-You can compile a static binary using make static.
+We therefore recommend to always build and use GAP in 64-bit mode.

 ### Recompilation fails or the new binary crashes.

-Call make clean and restart the configure / make process completely from scratch.
+Call `make clean` and restart the `configure` / `make` process completely from scratch.
 (It is possible that the operating system and/or compiler got upgraded in the meantime and so the existing .o files cannot be used any longer.